dbconsultoria/weatherproject/readme.md

 ## Overview

 This project demonstrates the implementation of a complete data engineering pipeline that collects weather data, processes it through an ETL process, and stores it in a PostgreSQL database.
-The project leverages **Python**, **FastAPI**, **PostgreSQL**, and **Docker** to handle and expose weather data for cities in Brazil.
+The project leverages **Python**, **PostgreSQL**, and **Docker** to handle and expose weather data for cities in Brazil.
 The pipeline fetches weather data, transforms it, and loads it into a data warehouse designed to store and analyze temperature data over time.

 ## Project Architecture